faustic/fauces/doc/dev/source/README.md

 ### File naming

 Source files should be given concise names matching `[_a-z0-9]+`.
-An `.hpp` extension should be used for header files.
 A `.cpp` extension should be used for implementation files.
+An `.hpp` extension should be used for header files, except for those intended to be compatible with C programs, which should have an `.h` extension.

 ### Directory layout